osic/ref-impl/documents/osa-refimpl-deploy.md

 - Three cinder hosts
 - Three swift hosts

-Network layout between nodes will be as follows:
+Network layout between nodes will be as follows but you most likely will need to change them according to your provided networks:

 | Network type       | Subnet          | Vlan     |
 |--------------------|-----------------|----------|